 Recovering in the Hospital

 - Physical Therapy: The recovery process will be an active one.
-You will likely begin working with a physical therapist the day after your surgery.
+You will likely be seen by a physical therapist within 24 hours of your surgery.
 This is an important part of your recovery that will allow you to get back to your normal activities as soon as possible.

 - Pain Management: An anesthesiologist and nurse from the Acute Pain Service will visit you each day to evaluate your pain, optimize your pain medicine, and treat any side effects.
 On the first day or two after the surgery, you will be transitioned from the PCA to oral pain medications in preparation for discharge.
 The Recuperative Pain Medicine Service (RPM) will assist you in this transition and will ensure that a comprehensive and patient-specific discharge plan (including pain management) is in place for each patient, both during their stay at HSS and when they leave the hospital.

 - Medical consultant: The internist who saw you before your surgery will see you while you are in the hospital and will be available to address medical issues when needed.
 The internist will use his/her judgment as to how often to visit you based on the nature of your surgery as well as your medical history.
 If you have a question appropriate for the medical consultant, you can either call him/her directly, or you can ask your nurse to contact the consultant for you.

 You will be discharged within 48 hours and likely given a prescription for pain medication, a prescription for physical therapy, and a follow-up appointment with your surgeon.